EasyMFnE/DisplayFrames/README.md

 ## License ##

-This plugin is released as free and open-source project under the [GNU General Public License version 3 (GPLv3)](http://www.gnu.org/copyleft/gpl.html).
+This plugin is released as a free and open-source project under the [GNU General Public License version 3 (GPLv3)](http://www.gnu.org/copyleft/gpl.html).
 To learn more about what this means, click that link or [read about it on Wikipedia](http://en.wikipedia.org/wiki/GNU_General_Public_License).